 You May Also Like: Journey to the Beautiful Rosario Islands: An Honest Review

-Arriving to Popayán, Colombia
+Arriving To Popayán, Colombia

 We did in fact arrive in Popayán at 3:30am.
 Being a new city for us, and not knowing how secure we were as foreigners walking with all of our luggage in the middle of the night, we opted to hail a taxi for the 2 minute ride (would have been an 8-minute walk).
 It was worth the $1.50 to be sure we’d make it safely!